acgetchell/CDT-plusplus/README.md

 pip install comet-ml
 ~~~

-You can then run experiments and look at results on Comet.ml!
+You can then run experiments and look at results on https://www.comet.ml!

 ## Contributing